SudoBrendan/k8s-vagrant/labs/installation-configuration-validation/single-cp-cluster/solution/README.md

 that point.
 The install guides in the official k8s docs are a great resource and very easy to understand, so run through this a few times to get really comfortable with the process.
-Additionally, using `tmux` or some other tool capable of having syncronized panes (performing the same command in multiple terminals) is a huge help for installing the binaries and joining multiple nodes to the cluster at once.
+Additionally, using `tmux` or some other tool capable of having synchronized panes (performing the same command in multiple terminals) is a huge help for installing the binaries and joining multiple nodes to the cluster at once.
 You might also check out creating
 [kubeadm config files](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-config/)